rzp-labs/claude-task-runner/docs/QUICKSTART.md

 - **Layout doesn't render properly**: Some terminals may not display Rich layouts correctly.
 Use the `--json` flag for a more reliable output
 - **Task execution times out**: Claude may take longer than expected to process complex tasks.
 You can modify the timeout in the code if needed
 - **Processes remain after interruption**: Run `python -m task_runner clean --base-dir ./my_project` to clean up any remaining processes
+- **Slow performance**: Enable process pooling and context reuse with `--reuse-context --pool-size 2` options
+- **Performance issues persist**: Use `--debug-claude` to generate detailed timing logs to identify bottlenecks